monome/docs/norns/maiden.md

 As such, you are encourage to share your creations with the community.

-The first step is to host your script on a public git repository (e.g. on GitHub, GitLab ...).
+The first step is to host the sources of your script publicly, either as a git repository (e.g. on GitHub, GitLab ...) or web-hosted zip archive.

 Be sure you include a block of information at the top of your script.
 It will serve as a brief documentation when launching it from norns.